256 703027732 info@umarellavoyagesafaris.com

 How to best Explore Masai Mara national Reserve

 Exploring the best of Masai Mara National Reserve with Umarella Voyage Safaris gives you a great range of experience through different Safari activities at the Reserve hence making your African trip more Remarkable.
 We offer our guests a wide range of best selected safari activities that are done within the Reserve.
-You can explore these activities by our cars, guided foot walks or horse Riding.
+You can explore these activities by our cars, guided foot walks, hot air ballooning or horse Riding.

 Game drive in Masai Mara Game Reserve